DataDog/hiring-engineers/answers.md

 ### Level 4

-* count the overall number of page views using dogstatsd counters.
+* Count the overall number of page views using dogstatsd counters.

 Using this query `sum:php.page.views{*} by {host}.as_count()` I was able to sum all page views from this host:

 ![Dogstatsd PHP sum of all page views from host](./Screenshots/dogstatsd_php_page_views_counter.png) [Dogstatsd PHP sum of all page views from host](https://app.datadoghq.com/dash/92263/blank-dashboard?live=true&page=0&is_auto=false&from_ts=1453007161480&to_ts=1453010761480&tile_size=m&fullscreen=72212886)

-* count the number of page views, split by page (hint: use tags)
+* Count the number of page views, split by page (hint: use tags)

 Due to the problem I mentioned on level 3 I had to simulate tagged page views using a script similar to the one used in the second part of Level 3.
 I was then able to split the number of page views by page tab using this queries: